bootstrap-vue/bootstrap-vue/docs/components/modal/README.md

 ### Using `v-b-modal` directive (recommended)

-Other elements can easily show modals using `v-b-modal` directive.
+Other elements can easily show modals using the `v-b-modal` directive.

 ```html
 <!-- Using modifiers -->